 Full-time staff members with advanced degrees who are responsible for creating a safe, supportive, and educational environment for residence hall students.

-Graduate students who assist the RDs in their responsibilities and in building community within the hall.
+Graduate live- in students who assist the RDs in their responsibilities and in building community within the hall.

 Undergraduate student leaders who reside on the floor and are trained to assist in creating a positive floor community.
 RAs are supervised by the RDs and ARDs.